gitlabhq/gitlabhq/doc/ci/services/redis.md

 eventually need it in order for your tests to run.
 Below you are guided how to do this with the Docker and Shell executors of GitLab Runner.

-## Use Redis with Docker executor
+## Use Redis with the Docker executor

-If you are using our Docker integration you basically have everything set up already.
+If you are using GitLab's Runner Docker integration you basically have everything set up already.

 First, in your `.gitlab-ci.yml` add: